 Yes.
 PaidSync's get_store_visit_conversions tool pulls offline store-visit data from the Google Ads API, lets you see which campaigns are driving physical visits, and confirms whether the conversion goal is correctly weighted in the campaign's bidding setup.

 Connect Google Ads to Claude or ChatGPT.
-309 tools across seven platforms.
+440+ tools across 13 platforms.
 Free to start.